shubhamiu/Messenger-Server/README.md

 ### 4. Clone and Setup the Messenger Server

-In addition to the main application, you need to set up the Socket server, which resides in a different repository.
+In addition to this main application, which is a server that serves the chat history, conversations, and messages you need to set up the Socket server, which resides in a different repository.
 Clone the Messenger server repository and navigate to it:

 ```bash
 git clone https://github.com/shubhamiu/Socket.git